nuwit/mad-libs/README.md

 A node can also contain other nodes within it (see the `<span class="person></span>` node between the two `h3`?).

 For every blank in your story, create a `<span>` to replace it.
 A `<span>` is an inline element.
-This means it will be formatted just like everything elese in the paragraph.
+This means it will be formatted just like everything else in the paragraph.

 For every span you add, you should give it a unique **class** (or `class` attribute).
 This class should be the label you chose for the blank you're replacing.
 If you're confused, here's how this looks: